craigmcb/craigmcb.github.io/OL/ol.md

 [![](../common/images/audit_lab.png)](https://luna.oracle.com/lab/3a72b337-d8c0-41b9-9193-e1bf50ad2ac9)

 ## Networking
 Learn how to connect Oracle Linux to the network.
+Being able to configure networks is an essential skill to access programs, storage and data on remote systems.

 ### Networking Videos
 These videos go through the configuration files, firewalls, and command line utilities to get a Linux system online.